Canal Street station (IND Eighth Avenue Line): Construction and opening

+Later modifications

+As part of a pilot program, the New York City Board of Transportation (BOT) installed three-dimensional advertisements at the Canal Street station in late 1948.
+The BOT announced plans in November 1949 to spend $325,000 extending platforms at several IND stations, including Canal Street, to accommodate 11-car, 660 ft trains.
+The lengthened trains began running during rush hour on September 8, 1953, with eleven-car trains operating on weekdays.
+The project cost $400,000 and increased the total carrying capacity of rush-hour trains by 4,000 passengers.
+The operation of eleven-car trains ended in 1958 because of operational difficulties.
+The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly align the train with the platform.
+It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.

-On February 17, 1953, the New York City Board of Transportation installed two devices at either end of the station to alert police of passers-by above of emergencies in the station.
+On February 17, 1953, the BOT installed two devices at either end of the station to alert police of passers-by above of emergencies in the station.
 The devices, which cost $1,100, were called "Call-a-Cop."
 In the station agent booth, an agent could set off an alarm bell and turn on a red warning light aboveground at Canal and Walker Streets on Sixth Avenue by lightly pushing on a treadle.
 The warning lights were placed atop eight-feet tall metal poles located at subway entrances.
-This device would have been installed at other stations if the pilot here was successful.
+This device would have been installed at other stations if the pilot at the station was successful.